jtmkrueger/JAIL/README.md

+This fork adds a load+dragstop event for use with jquery ui and also has a fix (albeit somewhat hackey) for hidden images not loading asynch.

 # jQuery Asynchronous Image Loader (JAIL)

 JAIL helps loading images asynchronously and it can be used to make your page load faster.